-Slow Technology is Inefficient but Resilient

-Peter Bennett

-University of Bristol peter.bennett@bristol.ac.uk

-Mike Fraser

-University of Bristol mike.fraser@bristol.ac.uk

-ABSTRACT

-This paper presents ChronoTape, a tangible timeline for family history, as an example of 'slow technology'.
+Slow Technology is Inefficient but Resilient Peter Bennett University of Bristol peter.bennett@bristol.ac.uk Mike Fraser University of Bristol mike.fraser@bristol.ac.uk ABSTRACT This paper presents ChronoTape, a tangible timeline for family history, as an example of 'slow technology'.
 We discuss how the experience of using ChronoTape has led us to believe that successful slow technology is designed to be inefficient but resilient.

-Author Keywords

-Slow Technology, Tangible User Interface, Time, Design.
+Author Keywords Slow Technology, Tangible User Interface, Time, Design.

+ACM Classification Keywords

+H.5.2.
+User Interfaces (D.2.2, H.1.2, I.3.6)

+INTRODUCTION

-ACM Classification Keywords H.5.2.
-User Interfaces (D.2.2, H.1.2, I.3.6) INTRODUCTION ChronoTape was designed to allow the long term capture of 'research patina', traces and notes created by a family historian or genealogist in the process of their research [1].
+ChronoTape was designed to allow the long term capture of 'research patina', traces and notes created by a family historian or genealogist in the process of their research [1].
 Researchers can write notes on the tape both digitally (photos, text, icons) and physically (pen, pencil), the result being an accumulation of notes and peripheral information along the paper timeline.
 The experience of designing the ChronoTape system has led us to consider two main aspects of slow technology [3].
 Firstly, will a less efficient technology aid reflective contemplation?
 Secondly, can a resilient interface be designed to encourage the long-term use of a system?

 The ChronoTape project explores the design-space of 'temporal-tangibles', tangible user interfaces designed for the physical manipulation of temporal media [2].
 Temporal-tangible theory concentrates on how time, being an abstract and untouchable concept, can be embodied to allow for control of temporal media using tangible interactions.
-The focus of temporal-tangibles is on the immediate human-computer interaction, however we found that during the design of the ChronoTape system we were also discussing both how the interface itself would travel into the future and how the interface may alter peoples perception of time.
-CHRONTAPE ChronoTape is formed of strips of paper printed with dates and computer readable markers (fig.1).
+The focus of temporal-tangibles is on the immediate human-computer interaction, however we found that during the design of the ChronoTape system we were also discussing both how the interface itself would travel into the future and how the interface may alter a persons perception of time.

+Figure 1.
+ChronoTape on spools.
+The spools act as both storage and a way of controlling the timeline when on the reader.
+CHRONOTAPE ChronoTape is formed of strips of paper printed with dates and computer readable markers (fig.1).
 The device used to read the tape, the ChronoTape reader, back-projects digital notes and information onto the ChronoTape (fig.2).
-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
-DIS 2012, June 11-15, 2012, Newcastle, UK.
-Copyright 2012 ACM 978-1-4503-1210-3/12/06...\$10.00.
 Researchers create their own length of ChronoTape by printing out the tape on sheets of A4 paper, cutting the lengths out and taping them together.
-The act of having to construct your own ChronoTape rather than using a premade roll is that the user gains some attachment to the length of tape before they even start to add notes, especially given that it can take up to half an hour to make a two hundred year length of tape.
+The act of having to construct your own ChronoTape, rather than using a premade roll, means that the user gains some attachment to the length of tape before they even start to add notes; considerable effort is required to construct the tape, with a 200 year length taking approximately 30 minutes to make.